BASIC PHYSICAL DEFENSE FOR WOMEN

 - $10 for CSULB students, staff, faculty, or alumni

 Payment is collected on the first day of training.
-Cash or check accepted.
+Cash payment preferred, checks accepted.

 The national standard in self-defense Instructor Certification, R.A.D. is internationally recognized for program quality and organizational commitment to excellence.
 R.A.D. balances the needs of women to acquire self-defense education in a relatively short period of time, with the life long commitement required for physical mastery.

 R.A.D. provides short-term training in a progressive, "building block" format, and combines it with R.A.D.'s trademark Lifetime Return and Practice Policy.
 Only a unified, extensive program network can provide this service, honored internationally.
 R.A.D. instructors share life-saving information with confidence, knowing that their lessons can be continuously reinforced for a lifetime!